 Overall, the Logitech G29/G920 is a great choice for any beginner looking to fall in love with sim racing.
 It has its flaws, but that’s inevitable for a product that offers both a wheel and pedals for such a reasonably low price.
 It’s likely that you will want to upgrade it sooner or later, but it offers an insight into the level of fun and immersion that sim racing has to offer.

 - Good build quality

 - Force feedback often feels as though it is grinding

 Compatibility: PC / PlayStation / Xbox | Wheel Base Included: Yes | Pedals Included: Yes | Force Feedback: Belt / Gear hybrid

 The T150/TMX wheels are Thrustmaster’s cheapest force feedback offerings.
 The T150 is compatible with PlayStation and PC, while the TMX is compatible with Xbox and PC.
-Thankfully, Thrustmaster opted for two different names to avoid any confusion being caused like it is with the Logitech G923 (see the next wheel).
+Thankfully, Thrustmaster opted for two different names to avoid any confusion being caused like it is with the Logitech G923 (which I’ll discuss below).
 The two wheels are almost identical, with the main difference being button placement.

 The Wheel Face

 Both the T150 and TMX wheels have the look of gaming wheels rather than trying to emulate real steering wheels in the same way high-end sim options do.
 This isn’t necessarily a flaw, as the familiar button placement on the wheels will make it more comfortable for beginners to use.
 The layout for the T150 is more familiar, as the ‘shape’ buttons are in their traditional form.

 The TMX has placed the A, B, X and Y buttons along the top of the wheel face rather than to the right, which may take some getting used to.
 Aside from button placement, the only other noticeable difference between the two wheels is the color scheme.
 The T150 features blue grips, which make it clear it’s a PlayStation-compatible product!